-Being in a healthy relationships means:
+Being in a healthy relationship means:

 - Respecting individuality, embracing differences, and allowing each person to “be him/herself.”